Crassula ovata 'Hobbit'

 Crassula ovata 'Monstruosa', Crassula argentea 'Hobbit', Crassula portulacea 'Hobbit'

 Crassula ovata 'Hobbit' is a small, branched succulent with interesting, up to 2 inches (5 cm) long leaves.
 It grows up to 3 feet (90 cm) tall and up to 2 feet (60) wide.
 This cultivar is very similar to Crassula ovata 'Gollum', but while 'Gollum' has nearly tubular leaves, the leaves of 'Hobbit' are curled back around.
-Flowers are small, star-like, and white or pinkish-white in color.
+Flowers are small, star-shaped, and white or pinkish-white.

 How to Grow and Care